coderefinery/git-intro/content/sharing.md

     you try using it).

-    From now on, **if you know that HTTPS works, you should always select HTTPS as the clone URL from Github, or translate the URL to start with the right thing yourself:** `https://github.com/`
+    From now on, **if you know that HTTPS works, you should always select HTTPS as the clone URL from GitHub, or translate the URL to start with the right thing yourself:** `https://github.com/`
   ````
 `````